KarmaComputing/DrupalDeploy/README.md

 Note your mysql admin username & pass during mysql install, you'll need this when using DrupalDeploy.

+#Configure it (not necessary if running script directly!)
+If wanting to call this script from a wsgi application (like Flask for example) Create a settings.json in your /home/<yourusername> directory (script presumes your have configured apache run user acess to this file)

+The structure of the file must be:
+{
+    "mysql_username":"yourUsername",
+    "mysql_pass":"yourPassword",
+    "domain":"example.com"
+}

 #Run it
 sudo python drupalDispatch.py